XuIreneYini/Labour-force-participation-rate-analysis/README.md

 ## Key Findings

-- The US labor participation rate declined during the pandemic but has been recovering.
+- Both the US and EU labor participation rate declined during the pandemic but has been recovering.
-- The EU labor participation rate shows an upward trend after 2022.
+- The overall labor participation rate in the EU is 15% lower than that in the US.

 ## License